 Medicare will cover the monoclonal antibody infusions when they take place in an outpatient setting, and they’re used to treat mild to moderate COVID.

 Paxlovid is currently not approved by the FDA and is considered experimental.
-Since it’s not approved by the FDA, it’s not covered by Medicare at this time.
+Since the FDA does not approve it, it’s not covered by Medicare now.

 If you get COVID and need treatment, a Medigap plan can be beneficial.
 The 20% coinsurance can add up quickly.

-Give a Medicare expert a call today to see which options are available to you and find the plan that makes the most sense.
+Call a Medicare expert today to see which options are available to you and find the plan that makes the most sense.
 Or, fill out an online rate form to see the plans in your area now.